 Tanzania is endowed with abundant, high quality renewable resources which could play a significant role in meeting the country’s energy demand and propel living standards to the level of industrialized countries by 2050.
 This means however, that an average annual investment of US$9 billion is needed, to reach the 100% RE.
 In order to provide 100% Renewable Energy which is affordable for all, additional financial means are necessary.
 A new model focusing on an agreement between MDBs and Central Banks from the industrialized world outlines how to unlock this necessary investment to implement 100%RE for all by 2050.

-Financing large scale climate investments and other SDG duties needs new tools.
+The meaning of the endogeneity of money: Financing large scale climate investments and other SDG duties needs new tools.
 One tool could be a new kind of monetary finance by the central banks.
 The future finance department of the WFC developed a theoretical background paper which demonstrated how the new tool works and why it precisely fits with recent findings of economic science.

 For a number of years, climate change has been on the agenda of the World Economic Forum in Davos – but until today, without any notable results, says the World Future Council, and suggests a “climate bailout”, similar to the bank bailout in 2008, to limit global warming to the 1.5°C threshold agreed in Paris.
 Dr. Matthias Kroll, Chief Economist of the World Future Council, says in his statement…

-To comply with the 1.5°C limit agreed in Paris, a significant fraction of fossil resources cannot be used for energy production.
+To comply with the 1.5°C limit agreed in Paris, a significant fraction of fossil fuel resources cannot be used for energy production.
 The loss of value of fossil fuels such as oil, gas and coal will cause considerable uncertainty and instability on the financial markets.
 Also, the unavoidable transformation of energy companies towards renewable energy generation will be even harder when they are weakened by the accelerated depreciation of their fossil fuel assets.

 Therefore, a new financial instrument is required to enable energy companies to convert their de facto “stranded” fossil fuel reserves into renewable energy (RE) assets.
 Since assets already threatened by “stranding” can only be sold in the private financial markets at a minimum residual value, private actors can be excluded as feasible buyers.